peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 The quotient of the two objects.
 Signals FlagDivideByZero and returns infinity if the divisor is 0 and the dividend is nonzero.
 Signals FlagInvalid and returns not-a-number (NaN) if the divisor and the dividend are 0; or, either  <i>ctx</i>
  is null or  <i>ctx</i>
- 's precision is 0, and the result would have a nonterminating decimal expansion; or, the rounding mode is ERounding.None and the result is not exact.
+ 's precision is 0, and the result would have a nonterminating decimal expansion (examples include 1 divided by any multiple of 3, such as 1/3 or 1/12); or, the rounding mode is ERounding.None and the result is not exact.

 <a id="DivideAndRemainderNaturalScale_PeterO_Numbers_EDecimal"></a>
 ### DivideAndRemainderNaturalScale